gethynellis/DBA-Fundamentals/Strategic SQL Server Management: Essential Guide for IT Leaders and Business Owners.md

 ![image](https://github.com/gethynellis/DBA-Fundamentals/assets/30595485/84964285-9f25-443f-9e80-f1b6d8ed019f)

-So we now a handle on security
+So we now have a handle on security

 - [X] The best tools to use
 - [X] Understand What problems you have